 4. We wonder if we are doing grief right.
 We feel guilty if we do something enjoyable after our dog or cat has died.
 If we don’t cry constantly, does that mean we are forgetting them?
 If we can’t stop crying, does that mean there is something wrong with us?
 Since everyone grieves differently, there is no right way to do it.
 Sometimes it means just getting through the day in a fog of pain.
 Other times it means getting distracted by something or someone we love.
 And sometimes it means living in that in-between space of letting ourselves do something enjoyable or meaningful and giving ourselves space to mourn our loss.

-5. It is actually pretty common to see or hear our animal after their death, even though intellectually we know they are gone.
+5. Some people report seeing or hearing their animals after their death.
 When Kiva my dog of 14 years died, I thought I heard the faint click of his claws on the hardwood floor for months.
 I think my brain was hardwired to hear it after so many years of living together.
-My cat Javi would go in and out of a window in our living room.
-When he came in, there was always a thud that meant Javi had jumped down from the window and was home.
-For a long time after his death, I would occasionally hear a thud when I was watching TV or least expecting it.
 One of my clients thought she saw her cat in shadow for weeks after the death.
 There are different explanations for this phenomenon.
-Is it grief induced created out of an intense longing for that which we have lost?
-Is it something else with a similar sound or appearance?
-Maybe the house is settling or that lump of blankets resembles a cat in dim light.
-Or is it spiritual?
+Is it grief induced, created out of an intense longing for that which we have lost?
+Is it something else with a similar sound or appearance that we never noticed before?
+Is it spiritual?
 We can draw our own conclusions based on our own beliefs or we may never be sure.
 Whatever it is, please know you’re not crazy.
 It happens to a lot of us.

 6. As we go through the year, we will experience many “firsts” without our furry best friend.
 Some of these are holidays, the first snow, the first hike without the dog, or a trip to the beach.
 Be patient with yourself as each experience can trigger deep feelings of loss, even after the initial acute grief has diminished.
 It doesn’t mean you’re going backwards.
 It actually means you’re healing as you allow yourself the emotional release these times can bring on.